-Problem Solving & Critical Thinking Skills Broad review of the literary period known as the Harlem Renaissance or the New Negro Movement.
+■ Problem Solving & Critical Thinking Skills Broad review of the literary period known as the Harlem Renaissance or the New Negro Movement.
 An examination of poetry, fiction, critical essays, art and music for social and aesthetic values projected in the artistic production of the day.
-Highlighting the transnational, transethnic texture of African-American social consciousness
+Highlighting the transnational, transethnic texture of African-American social consciousness.
+1 c.u.

-PHL 259 CONTEMPORARY AFRICAN-AMERICAN THOUGHT
+PHL 259 CONTEMPORARY AFRICAN-AMERICAN THOUGHT (Also AFS/ENG 259)

-(Also AFS/ENG 259)
+(Also AF5/ENG 259)

-Contemporary African-American Thought explores the intellectual contributions of prominent African-American writers and philosophers from the late twentieth century to the present.
+■ Multi/Transcultural & Global Awareness Contemporary African-American Thought explores the intellectual contributions of prominent African-American writers and philosophers from the late twentieth century to the present.
 Through literary analysis, discussion, and participation in a class conference, students investigate the cultual, political, aesthetic, and philosophic dilemmas of the African Americans in the cotemporary age.
 1 c.u.
 Prerequisite: WRT 107 with grade of